Spin defects in hexagonal boron nitride as two-dimensional strain sensors

-As a first application of \VB-based strain sensing, we now investigate the strain-induced variation of the E$_{\rm 2g}$ Raman mode in hBN, a topic scarcely documented in the literature despite the central role of hBN in 2D materials research.
+As a first application of \VB-based strain sensing, we now investigate the strain-induced variation of the E$_{\rm 2g}$ Raman mode in hBN, a topic that remains scarcely documented in the literature despite the central role of hBN in 2D materials research.
 To this end, both Raman and ODMR spectra are sequentially measured at the center of the hBN flake while gradually increasing the voltage applied to the strain cell.
 The ODMR spectra provide a precise, {\it in~situ} strain calibration at the exact location where Raman spectra are recorded.
 As shown in Fig.~4(a), the effective zero-field splitting parameter of the \VB center initially decreases linearly with the applied voltage, consistently with the previous experiment.
 It reaches a minimum value $D_{\varepsilon}\sim 3.32$~GHz at a voltage of $\sim 7$~V, corresponding to a maximum strain of $\varepsilon_{\rm tot}\sim 0.6\%$.
-Interestingly, further elongation of the strain cell does not increase the strain in the hBN flake, but instead leads to its gradual release as the voltage rises from $7$~V to $10.5$~V, most likely due to layer slippage~\cite{Androulakis2018}.
+Interestingly, further elongation of the strain cell does not increase the strain in the hBN flake, but instead leads to its gradual release as the voltage rises from $7$~V to $10.5$~V. This effect most likely result from slippage between the multilayer hBN flake and the PI substrate~\cite{Androulakis2018}.
+We note that the ODMR linewidth is not modified in this regime, suggesting that in-plane strain does not vary significantlly across the thickness of the hBN flake.
 When the voltage is swept back to $0$~V, the strain decreases linearly with a slope similar to that observed during the voltage ramp-up and reaches a compressive state $\varepsilon_{\rm tot}\sim-0.1\%$ at zero voltage [Fig.~4(a)].
 This pronounced hysteretic behavior of strain in a hBN flake under uniaxial stress highlights the complexity of the mechanical response in layered 2D materials, which cannot be captured by standard numerical simulations.

 With the strain precisely calibrated using \VB centers, we proceed with the analysis of the Raman spectra.
 At zero strain, the E$_{\rm 2g}$ Raman mode of hBN is observed at $\omega_0\sim1366$~cm$^{-1}$ and shifts linearly with strain, with a slope $\Delta_{\rm 2g}=-24.9(2)$~cm$^{-1}/\%$ [Fig.~4(b)], corresponding to a Gr$\ddot{\rm u}$neisen parameter $\gamma_{\rm 2g}=1.82(5)$.
 In addition to the overall shift of the Raman mode, the anisotropic strain distribution in the hBN flake is also expected to split the doubly-degenerate E$_{\rm 2g}$ mode owing to a lowered crystal symmetry~\cite{Androulakis2018}.
 This splitting cannot be observed in our experiments, most likely because of the broad Raman linewidth ($\sim 15$~cm$^{-1}$) resulting from the implantation of the hBN flake with nitrogen atoms [see inset in Fig.~4(b)].
 From similar measurements performed on other hBN flakes subjected to uniaxial stress, we infer an average shift of the E$_{\rm 2g}$ Raman mode $\bar{\Delta}_{\rm 2g}= -24.7 \pm 2.4$~cm$^{-1}/\%$ and an average Gr$\ddot{\rm u}$neisen parameter $\bar{\gamma}_{\rm 2g}=1.80\pm0.17$ (see SI).
 These values, which are fully consistent with the few previous reports available in the literature~\cite{Cai2017,Androulakis2018,Blundo2022}, will likely serve as a reference for future studies of strain in van der Waals heterostructures.